groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/master-groupdocs-comparison-java-document-html-rendering/_index.md

 **GroupDocs.Comparison Requirements:**
 - GroupDocs.Comparison for Java version 25.2 or later
-- At least 2GB of available RAM (more for large documents)
+- At least 2 GB of available RAM (more for large documents)
 - Basic understanding of Java and Maven (nothing too advanced, I promise!)

 ### Maven Configuration Setup